kgrzybek/modular-monolith-with-ddd/README.md

 ### 3.5 Domain Model Principles and Attributes

-Domain Model, which is the central and most critical part in the system, should be designed with special attention.
+The Domain Model, which is the central and most critical part in the system, should be designed with special attention.
 Here are some key principles and attributes which are applied to Domain Models of each module:

 1. **High level of encapsulation**

-All members are ``private`` by default, then ``internal``, only at the very end ``public``.
+All members are ``private`` by default, then ``internal`` - only ``public`` at the very edge.

 2. **High level of PI (Persistence Ignorance)**

-No dependencies to infrastructure, databases, other stuff.
-All classes are POCO.
+No dependencies to infrastructure, databases, etc. All classes are [POCOs](https://en.wikipedia.org/wiki/Plain_old_CLR_object).

 3. **Rich in behavior**

-All business logic is located in Domain Model.
-No leaks to application layer or other places.
+All business logic is located in the Domain Model.
+No leaks to the application layer or elsewhere.

-4. **Low level of primitive obsession**
+4. **Low level of Primitive Obsession**

 Primitive attributes of Entites grouped together using ValueObjects.

 5. **Business language**

-All classes, methods and other members named in business language used in this Bounded Context.
+All classes, methods and other members are named in business language used in this Bounded Context.

 6. **Testable**

-Domain Model is a critical part of the system so it should be easy to test (Testable Design).
+The Domain Model is a critical part of the system so it should be easy to test (Testable Design).

 ```csharp
 public class MeetingGroup : Entity, IAggregateRoot